 When your arm feels chronically stiff or painful, it may limit what you can do.
-To find out the source of your chronic arm pain, Okezie Okezie, MD, FAAPMR, and Jerome Carter, MD, offer comprehensive diagnostic services to get you back to your usual routine.
-At Advanced Pain Management Specialists, with offices in Baytown and Humble, Texas, you also receive an individualized treatment plan to address pain and enhance your functionality.
+To find out the source of your chronic arm pain, Jerome Carter, MD, offers comprehensive diagnostic services to get you back to your usual routine.
+At Advanced Pain Management Specialists, with an office in Baytown, Texas, you also receive an individualized treatment plan to address pain and enhance your functionality.
 Learn more about treatment options for arm pain by calling the office today, or you can book a consultation online.

 Arm pain can affect any part of your arm, including your elbow, wrist, and shoulder.
 For many people who are dealing with chronic arm pain, the cause is often due to direct injury or overuse.
 In some cases, arm pain can result from underlying medical conditions or an infection.

 Other common causes of arm pain include: